amandakreider/HHSterminations/README.md

-# HHSterminations
+# HHS Terminated Grants
-Dataset of Terminated HHS Grants
+This repository contains a dataset of terminated HHS grants as of 4/18/2025, as reported at [https://taggs.hhs.gov/](https://taggs.hhs.gov/).